Supply Chain Management Courses

 5-Year Strategic Planning

-The 1-day Supplier Diversity workshop describes how to develop a supplier diversity program, and how to integrate diverse suppliers into the organization's work.
-Examples of best practices will be provided for analysis.
+The 1-day Supplier Diversity workshop explains how to develop a supplier diversity program and integrate diverse suppliers into the organization's work.
+We will provide examples of best practices for you to look over.
 Participants will learn how to establish goals and action plans for supplier diversity programs.

 As a result of this training, participants will be able to: